Nut Free Granola Bars

 • Cheaper than store-bought.
 I’m blown away by how expensive granola bars are nowadays!
 This recipe is a fraction of the cost AND way healthier, in my opinion.

-• Back to school friendly.
+• Back-to-school friendly.
 With most schools adopting a nut-free environment, you can keep your kids satisfied between classes with these homemade granola bars.

-Ingredients needed
+Key Ingredients

 • Quick oats.
 Also known as “instant oats.”
 If you’d like these granola bars to be gluten-free, use certified gluten-free oats.

 • Make chewier bars.
-If you like your bars on the chewy side, swap half of the instant oats for rolled oats or “old fashioned oats.”
+If you like your bars on the chewy side, swap half of the instant oats for rolled oats or “old-fashioned oats.”

 • Use peanut butter instead.
 If you don’t have a nut allergy, you can use peanut butter or almond butter instead.